wilfordwoodruff/Main_Stories/README.md

 ## Forking an Existing Repository

 1. **Navigate to the Repo**: Go to the [Wilford Woodruff organization page](https://github.com/wilfordwoodruff) and find the repository you wish to fork.
+Start with this *Public Stories* repository, or you can pick another if someone else's project is similar to your own and you want to borrow code.

 2. **Fork the Repo**: In the top-right corner of the page, click the **Fork** button.